danilocangucu/hsk-bikeapp/README.md

 ## Stations

-This section includes the list of all stations, a view of each individual station, and a form to add a station.
+This section includes a counter of stations, a the list of all stations, a view of each individual station, and a form to add a station.

 ### Stations list